 Tax relief for eligible small business companies came into operation in 2001.
-The amendments to section 12E on small business corporations, whereby they were given an accelerated depreciation regime and where personal service providers could get the benefit (if they employed four or more people) came into effect in 2005.
-They would benefit from a simplified and enhanced depreciation regime to encourage fixed-capital formation.
+The amendments to section 12E of Income Tax Act 58 of 1962 on small business corporations, whereby they were given an accelerated depreciation regime and where personal service providers could get the benefit (if they employed four or more people) came into effect in 2005.
+They would benefit from a simplified and enhanced depreciation regime to encourage fixed capital formation.